mynuddin62/Postgres-query/README.md

     ORDER BY vehicle_id
 ```

+**Explanation**: We are filtering those vehicles that have status 'available' and type = : type_name is a parameterized condition, where type_name will be provided at runtime, by which it filters that specific types.
+Here we pass for car.

 **Output**:
 | vehicle_id | name | type | model | registration_number | rental_price | status |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |